-The cervical plexus is formed in the neck, and lies deep to the sternocleidomastoid muscle, and anterolateral to the levator scapulae and middle scalene muscles.
-Each of the cervical nerves forming the plexus communicates with one another in a superior-inferior fashion close to their origins, thus the C2 accepts communicating fibres from C1, C3 from C2, and so on.
-These communicating fibres are the contributions from the sympathetic trunk (sympathetic nervous system) to the cervical plexus.
-Those fibres are “gray rami” communicantes (meaning blood vessel accompanied) descending from the superior cervical ganglion (which is the largest of the three cervical ganglia).
-Next they each (except the first, C1) divide into an ascending branch and a descending branch, and unite with branches of the adjacent cervical nerve to form loops, for example, the loop formed between C2 and C3 that contributes branches to the “ansa cervicalis”.
-Those loops and the branches from them, form the cervical plexus.
+The cervical plexus is formed in the neck region.
+It lies deep to the sternocleidomastoid muscle, and anterolateral to the levator scapulae.
+Each of the cervical nerves forming the plexus communicates with one another in a superior-inferior fashion close to their origins, thus C2 accepts communicating fibres from C1, C3 from C2, and so on.
+These communicating fibres are the contributions from the sympathetic trunk (sympathetic nervous system) to the cervical plexus and are known as the “gray rami” communicantes (meaning blood vessel accompanied).
+They descend from the superior cervical ganglion (which is the largest of the three cervical ganglia).

 The sensory (posterior or cutaneous) branches of the plexus emerge around the middle of the posterior border of the sternocleidomastoid muscle.
 This area is clinically significant and recognized as the nerve point of the neck.

-There are four sensory branches originating from the two loops formed between the ventral rami of C2 and C3, and C1 and C4.
-These four branches are:
+There are four sensory branches originating from the two loops formed between the anterior rami of spinal nerves C2 and C3, and C3 and C4.
+These are:

 - Supraclavicular nerves (formed by C3 and C4)

 As highlighted in the names of those four sensory branches, a mnemonic to memorize the names can be derived from the bolded letters.
-Thus the mnemonic for the sensory branches is “OATS”.
+Thus the mnemonic for the sensory branches is Let's Go To Sleep.